 Employers often request feedback from job applicants to assess their experience with the application process.
 However, individuals who have had exceptionally positive or negative experiences may be more inclined to provide feedback, potentially leading to a nonresponse bias as the feedback may not capture the overall applicant experience.

-How to Reduce Nonresponse Bias?
+How To Reduce Nonresponse Bias

 Reducing nonresponse bias requires proactive measures to encourage participation and minimise the impact of nonresponse.
 Here are some strategies to reduce nonresponse bias: